• ROENFR

 Art.
 28 – (1) The first meeting of the new Plenary is convened by the Secretary General of CES 5 days before the expiration of the mandate of the functioning Plenary.

-(2) The meetings of the new Plenary and the following ones, until the election of the president of CES, will be chaired by the oldest member who does not come from the side that is to nominate candidates for the position of president.
+(2) The meetings of the new Plenary and the following ones, until the election of the president of CES, will be chaired by the oldest member who does not come from the party that is to nominate candidates for the position of president.
 In these meetings, until the election of the president, no decisions with budgetary or patrimonial impact can be made.

 CHAPTER VI